This is a common question that comes up and a logical extension to the article we just completed on whether you can build a tolerance to CBD.

 Sure, you need more GABA when sleeping and more Glutamate when driving a car, but always back to baseline.

-If one goes too strong you end up with bad effects such.
+If one goes too strong you end up with bad effects.

 Overdosing on benzos can lead to being sedated and even death.
 Too much glutamate can lead to seizures.